+(1) The following categories of persons must be represented on a governing body of a public school for learners with special education needs, in each case by a member or members of the respective category:

+- respective category: - (b) educators at the school;

+(a)
-- 24. Membership of governing body of public school for learners with special education needs.-(1) The following categories of persons must be represented on a governing body of a public school for learners with special education needs, in each case by a member or members of the respective category: - (a) Parents of learners at the school, if reasonably practicable; - (b) educators at the school; - (c) members of staff at the school who are not educators; - (d) learners attending the eighth grade or higher, if reasonably practicable; - (e) representatives of sponsoring bodies, if applicable; - (f) representatives of organisations of parents of learners with special education needs, if applicable; - (g) representatives of organisations of disabled persons, if applicable; - (h) disabled persons, if applicable; and - (i) experts in appropriate fields of special needs education. - (j) the principal in his or her official capacity.

-[Para. (j) added by s.
-7 of Act No. 100 of 1997.]
+- (c) members of staff at the school who are not educators; - (d) learners attending the eighth grade or higher, if reasonably practicable; - (e) representatives of sponsoring bodies, if applicable; - (f) representatives of organisations of parents of learners with special education needs, if applicable; - (g) representatives of organisations of disabled persons, if applicable; - (h) disabled persons, if applicable; and - (i) experts in appropriate fields of special needs education. - (j) the principal in his or her official capacity.[S 24(1)(j) inserted by s 7 of Act 100 of 1997 with effect from 28 November 1997.] - (2) Subject to this Act, the Minister must, by notice in the Gazette, determine the number of members in each category referred to in subsection (1) and the manner of election or appointment of such members at every public school for learners with special education needs.